 First Class Honours about 70%

 Second Class Honours, Grade 1 about 60%

 Second Class Honours, Grade 2 about 50%

 Pass 40%

 Mode of Delivery

 The M.Sc. in Corporate Strategy and People Management is offered on a full-time basis over 12 months.
-Candidates must successfully complete six obligatory courses, plus a minor dissertation OR complete all requirements for BioInnovate I and BioInnovate II.
+Candidates must successfully complete six obligatory courses, plus a Research Project

 Obligatory Subjects: